Derating LEDs: Understanding Forward

 Figure 1 – Specified by design (22 mA) exceeds permissible value at high temperatures

-Figure 2 – Specified by design (22 ma) is within permissible value at high temperatures LED Lamp
+Figure 2 – Specified by design (22 mA) is within permissible value at high temperatures

-- To obtain the required luminosity, set the LED lamp current to 20 mA.
+- To obtain the required luminosity, the LED lamp current must be set to 20 mA.

 - The guaranteed operating temperature range for the equipment is -10° to +70°C.

-- If the current is derated for temperature as shown in Figure 1, at 70°C the LED lamp current must be set to 12 mA or less.
-Hence a design which yields an LEDlamp current of 22 mA is not permitted.
-However, some other types of LEDs which emit the same color have their current Derated to take temperature into account as shown in Figure 2.
-Since those LEDs can maintain a current of about 27 mA at a temperature of 70°C, they satisfy the above design conditions.
+- If the current is derated for temperature as shown in Figure 1, at +70°C the LED lamp current must be set to at or less than 12 mA.
+Hence a design which yields an LED lamp current of 22 mA is not permitted.
+However, some other types of LEDs which emit the same color have their current derated to take temperature into account, as shown in Figure 2.
+Since those LEDs can maintain a current of about 27 mA at a temperature of +70°C, they satisfy the above design conditions.

 Find something you were looking for?
 Get a free no-obligation quote today.